iRon7/Join-Object/README.md

 *Note 2:* Related properties will be merged to a single property by default (see also the -Property parameter).

-*Note 3:* If the -On and the `-OnExpression` parameter are omitted, a join by row index is returned.
+*Note 3:* If the -On and the `-OnExpression` parameter are omitted, a side-by-side join is returned.

 **`-Equals <String[]>`**
 If the `-Equals` parameter is supplied, the value(s) of the left object properties listed by the `-On`